salihkilicli/salihkilicli/README.md

 <br />
 <br />

 Hello, my name is **Salih Kilicli**.
 I am an Applied Mathematician by passion and a Data Scientist by practice.
-I currently intern at Silicon Valley based supply-chain company [Seeloz AI](https://www.seeloz.com/) 📈 📊 📉 &nbsp;This might sound crazy but I decided to leave my Ph.D. education in Applied & Computational Mathematics @ Texas A&M University during the pandemic to be a Data Scientist | ML/DL Engineer to follow my passion for Data Science & AI. 🦾 &nbsp; During my graduate studies I worked on the intersection of Deep Learning and Generalized Multiscale Finite Element Methods (GMsFEM).
+I currently intern at Silicon Valley-based supply-chain company [Seeloz AI](https://www.seeloz.com/) 📈 📊 📉 &nbsp; This might sound crazy but I decided to leave my Ph.D. education in Applied & Computational Mathematics @ Texas A&M University during the pandemic to be a Data Scientist | ML/DL Engineer to follow my passion for Data Science & AI. 🦾 &nbsp; During my graduate studies, I worked on the intersection of Deep Learning and Generalized Multiscale Finite Element Methods (GMsFEM).
 Meanwhile, I received  Applied Statistics and Computational Sciences certificate and self-studied Machine a Deep Learning while working as a graduate teaching assistant, and help my students learn how to deal with Calculus I-II problems using Python & MATLAB, as well as Ordinary and Partial Differential Equations.
 I will be sharing my experience and knowledge in Data Science, ML & DL on my personal [website](https://salihkilicli.github.io/).
-I keep my personal notes from the books / courses I already finished on my [Gitbook](https://salihkilicli.gitbook.io/notes/).
+I keep my notes from the books/courses I already finished on my [Gitbook](https://salihkilicli.gitbook.io/notes/).
 I will update my notes as I find more spare time.
 <!--and my [Medium](https://medium.com/@math3mantic) account.-->

 ### Personal Octocat! 🐙🐱 <img align="right" alt="MyOctocat" height =" 300px" width="300px" src="https://github.com/salihkilicli/salihkilicli/blob/master/octocat.png" />